-Curtiss-Wright Controls, Inc. today announced that it has received a contract from Northrop Grumman to provide an integrated embedded Digital Radio Frequency Memory (DRFM) system for use in the U.S. Navy’s InTop (Integrated Topside) program.
-Under the contract, Curtiss-Wright Controls will supply rugged COTS single board computers and other embedded modules to Northrop Grumman.
-The initial contract is valued in excess of $1 million.
-The projected value of future contracts is estimated to be in excess of $50 million.
-Shipments of units, which commenced in the second quarter of 2012, are scheduled to continue through the second quarter of 2013.
+Curtiss-Wright Controls, Inc. today announced that it has received a contract from Northrop Grumman Corp.
+(NYSE: NOC) to provide Rotary Actuator technology for use in the U.S. Marine Corps Ground/Air Task Oriented Radar (G/ATOR) program.
+Under the contract, Curtiss-Wright Controls Flight Systems business group will supply rotary actuators that Northrop Grumman will integrate into the program’s Radar Equipment Group Elevation Actuator Hardware Mod Kit.
+The initial contract is valued at $1.6 million for engineering development.
+Deliveries of initial units began in the third quarter of 2012 and are scheduled to continue through the second quarter of 2013.

 Source: Curtiss-Wright Corporation (NYSE: CW)